fgindraud/pdftalk/Readme.md

 The timer can be paused/resumed with `p`, and resetted with `r`.

 A summary of slides timing can ge written to a file after the presentation using `t`.
-For each visited slides, it indicates when the slide was first reached, and the cumulated time spent on the slide.
+For each visited slide, it indicates when the slide was first reached, and the total time spent on the slide.
+The generated file is a simple text file containing a table of *tab separated values*.

 The presenter window can show text annotations.
 It follows the **old** pdfpc model: a text file named `<pdf_file_name>.pdfpc` in the same directory as the pdf file.